MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-grants.md

 # required metadata

 title: Project grants
-description: This topic explains how to create or modify a grant.
+description: This article explains how to create or modify a grant.
 author: RadhikaRS
 ms.date: 04/22/2020
 ms.topic: article